-Dr. Davita L. Watkins, Assistant Professor of Chemistry and Biochemistry, received her Ph.D. from the University of Memphis and completed her postdoctoral studies at the University of Florida.
+Dr. Davita L. Watkins, Associate Professor of Chemistry and Biochemistry, received her Ph.D. from the University of Memphis and completed her postdoctoral studies at the University of Florida.
 Her area of expertise is organic chemistry, with a specific focus on the molecular design for materials applications.

 Dr. Watkins received a prestigious National Science Foundation CAREER award for five years of grant support and was recently awarded the 2018 Young Investigator by the Polymeric Materials: Science and Engineering Division branch of the American Chemical Society, and Oak Ridge Associated Universities Ralph Powe Award, and a Mike L. Edmonds New Scholar Award from the UM College of Liberal Arts.

 Ranging from solar-harvesting polymers to nanosized therapeutic drug delivery systems, Dr. Watkins’ research explores the operational efficiency of functional materials by examining two factors: the nature of the constituting components (i.e., molecules) and the arrangement of those molecules to yield a useful overall composition.
 The new knowledge gained from her research will lead to the development of more efficient organic-based materials and devices, thereby advancing the pursuit of technological applications (e.g., electronic devices and biomedical implants).
 Additionally, her lab trains the next generation of scientists and engineers, particularly women and minorities.